Carolina Nairne: Life and antecedents

 Carolina Oliphant was born at the Auld Hoose, Gask, Perthshire (her father's ancestral family home) on 16 August 1766.
 She was the fourth child of the three sons and four daughters of Laurence Oliphant (1724–1792), laird of Gask, and his wife Margaret Robertson (1739–1774); her mother was the eldest daughter of Duncan Robertson of Struan, the chief of Clan Donnachie, which fought on the Jacobite side in the uprisings of 1715 and '45.
-Her father was also a staunch Jacobite, and she was given the name Carolina in memory of Prince Charles Edward Stuart.
+Her father and paternal grandfather, Laurence Oliphant, were also staunch Jacobites, and she was given the name Carolina in memory of Prince Charles Edward Stuart.

 Following the failure of the Jacobite rising of 1745 the Oliphant family – along with the Robertsons and the Nairnes – was accused of high treason, exiled to France, and their estates seized.
 The exiles remained in France for nineteen years, during which time Carolina's parents were married at Versailles, in 1755.
 The government eventually allowed the family's kinsmen to buy back part of the Gask estate, and the couple returned to Scotland two years before Carolina's birth.
 Her parents were cousins, both grandchildren of Lord Nairne, who had commanded the second line of the Jacobite army at the Battle of Prestonpans in 1745.
 Although he was sentenced to death the following year, he managed to escape to France, where he remained in exile until his death in 1770.